zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  The expression “A bird in the hand is worth two in the bush” means it’s better to keep something that you have and you know for sure will give you some benefit than to try to get something new with the possibili ty that you won’t get anything better if you give up what you already have.
 Let me  give you an example.

-Let’s say that you are working at a job, and you ar e making $20 an hour.
+Let’s say that you are working at a job, and you are making $20 an hour.
 You have an opportunity to leave that job and get anoth er job that will pay you $30 an hour.
 However, you might not get the job.
 You have to quit your first job in order to apply for the second job.
 So, you would have to lose your job, your certain $20 an hour, for the possibility of getting a better jo b, but it might not work out.
 You might not get the job.
 And so if that happens, you would be without any money.

 “A bird in the hand” – meaning if you’re holding a bird in your hand – that’s worth more than two birds that are sitting over there tha t you don’t have.
 Of course, to get the two birds, you have to let go of the bird i n your hand and run over and try to grab the other two birds with your hands.
 So, th at’s kind of the background of that rather complicated expression.